 All CAP pilots must satisfactorily complete required CAPF 5 flight checks.
-CAPF 5 flight checks shall be administered and accomplished in accordance with the guidelines contained in CHAPTER 3 – PILOT QUALIFICATIONS AND REQUIREMENTS of CAPR 60-1.
+CAPF 5 flight checks shall be administered and accomplished in accordance with the guidelines contained in CHAPTER 4 – QUALIFICATION: CAP Pilots, Instructor Pilots, Check Pilots of CAPR 70-1.